 Art at the cutting edge of mindboggling change.

 The policy when out collecting in the field, is to introduce ourselves in an area and explain our mission.

 Some sellers are proud that their items will be displayed and curated in a museum.
 Others have changed their lives and have no more need of them.

-To us however all items are precious and are a part of our story.
 The focus on the collection is on the life of the ordinary residents of our region, what they make, why and how using the materials, skill and influences available and prevalent at the time.

 STORE & CURATE